High School Program: August 1 thru October 31

-Welcome to High School Mountain Biking for the Grand Valley area!
+Welcome to High School Mountain Biking for the Grand Valley!

 Did you know that Mountain Biking is the Fastest Growing High School Sport??

 Boys and Girls from the Grand Valley area high schools (Grand Junction, Fruita, Palisade, Central) will make up the team.
 We even have a few folks who reside in this area but attend other schools/home school.

 Both experienced and beginner riders are welcome.
 In fact, we have many riders who barely rode a bike at all before joining the team!
 Don’t be shy.
 Your skill level will increase tremendously after a few weeks of practice.

 The team is affiliated with NICA, Colorado High School League, and the area high schools.

 A great deal of information is over on the high school league website: www.Coloradomtb.org, and we are beginning to have more information on our own website.
 Please free free to email the team if you have specific questions.

 The Colorado High School mountain bike league is a fall sport.
 The season starts about August 1, and ends at the end of October, with a team celebration finishing up the season at the beginning of November.

 Our Grand Valley area High School teams travel (together) to 4 conference races, as well as a state championship race.
 Athletes from all Grand Valley area High schools are welcome to train and race.
 While racing is not mandatory, it is encouraged.
 All Grand Valley area high schools will practice, travel, and race together.
 The heart of the High School team is skill development embedded in a culture of fun and team camaraderie.
 Talk to anyone on the team, and they will tell you: the season is so much more than a handful of races!

 All riders will need to register with the Colorado League and are responsible for all race fees.